NeXt-Warning-System/documentation/xws-contact-api/design/api.md

 ## Design

 The below is the second draft of the API attributes for the XWS Contact API.

 -> contactid - a randomly assigned unique id.
-If contact removed and then re-added, new contactid generated -> contact - the email address, telephone number or http endpoint used to receive a Message -> contactchannel - the channel types for the Contact.
+If contact removed and then re-added, new contactid generated
+-> contact - the email address, telephone number or http endpoint used to receive a Message
+-> contactchannel - the channel types for the Contact.
 Contact can have multiple contactChannels such as text and telephone.
 Contact cannot have null
   -> email
   -> text
   -> telephone
   -> XML
--> contactlanguage - Contact can only have one language -> contactstatus - denotes if contact is active or removed -> contactyype - denotes user category of contact i.e. Public, Partner, Opt-out, Staff, System.
+-> contactlanguage - Contact can only have one language
+-> contactstatus - denotes if contact is active or removed
+-> contactyype - denotes user category of contact i.e. Public, Partner, Opt-out, Staff, System.
 Cannot by null and only one entry
 -> registerdate - denotes time and date contact was added to the system.
 Should be represented using [ISO 8601 standard](https://www.gov.uk/government/publications/open-standards-for-government/date-times-and-time-stamps-standard)
--> registermethod - denotes method of contact registration -> locations - list of locations registered to the contact via a uniqueID -> uniqueid
+-> registermethod - denotes method of contact registration
+-> locations - list of locations registered to the contact via a uniqueID
+  -> uniqueid
     -> id
     -> locationtype
     -> messages - Contact can have multiple messages.
-By default, all contacts have moderate, severe, extreme and info applied.
+By default, all contacts have moderate, severe, extreme and info applied
       -> remove
       -> minor
       -> moderate
       -> severe
       -> extreme
       -> info

 Possible additions